Convention Resolutions Preamble

 Canon 6: The Diocesan Council

-Section 2: The Diocesan Council shall consist of the Bishop, Bishop Coadjutor, Suffragan Bishops, if any, and
+The Diocesan Council shall consist of the Bishop, Bishop Coadjutor, Suffragan Bishops, if any,

-two one member s ( one clergy and one or layperson) representing each of the Regional Ministries, four at large members (two clergy and two laypersons), and up to six members (clergy or laypersons) appointed by the bishop and recommended from among our communities of color.
-All regional and at large members shall be elected at the Annual Convention according to a regional rotation.
-All lay members shall be adult Communicants in Good Standing; all clergy members shall be canonically resident in the Diocese of Olympia.
-The convention Nominations Committee shall be charged with selecting nominees according to Article XIV, section 2.
+two one member s ( one clergy and one or layperson) representing each of the ten Regional Ministries, four at large members (two clergy and two laypersons), and up to six BIPOC members (clergy or laypersons) appointed by the bishop.
+The bishop may seek recommendation from existing Ethnic Ministry Communities as may helpful.

-Regional Representatives shall be elected according to the following rotation schedule (with Year One in 2022) to serve as members of the Diocesan Council for three-year terms.
+Section 45: Regional Representatives shall be elected according to the following rotation schedule (with Year One elected at the 2022 Convention).